awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticache-replicationgroup.md

  `Fn::GetAtt` returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.

 `ConfigurationEndPoint.Address`
 The DNS hostname of the cache node\.
+Redis \(cluster mode disabled\) replication groups don't have this attribute\.
+Therefore, `Fn::GetAtt` returns a value for this attribute only if the replication group is clustered\.
+Otherwise, `Fn::GetAtt` fails\.

 `ConfigurationEndPoint.Port`
 The port number that the cache engine is listening on\.